bismuthfoundation/Pawer-discord-bot/commands.md

 Ex: `Pawer rain 10 20` will give 20 random online users 0.5 $BIS each.

+> An additionnal alias for that is `Pawer rain 1/20`, meaning "rain 1 $BIS on 20 users".

 ### withdraw
 *bismuth_address*
 *amount* or *all*